 Have you ever seen a piece of furniture that you didn’t buy for whatever reason and had it come back to haunt you later?
 Back in the 90’s I saw a chest of drawers at a country shop in Lincoln, NE.
 I was in love, but at the time I couldn’t afford the piece.
 It was a hand painted black chest that was a fine reproduction of 18th Century folk art.
 It was fun and had the right amount of wear and tear on it to appeal to my scruffy sensibility.
 I wanted that chest sooo bad and could even see it placed so nicely in my home.
-Of course it was not meant to be.
+Of course, it was not meant to be at the time.
 I never took a photo because it was before there were cameras in phones.
 We’re talking a looong time ago!
-But I never forgot.
+But I never forgot that doodle dresser.

 In the early days of Pinterest, I was searching the internet and guess what popped up.
-The dresser of my dreams only this was the antique.
+The dresser of my dreams, only this was the antique.
 Oh my gosh my heart stopped.
-No that couldn’t be it could it?
-But it looked just as I remembered.
+No that couldn’t be it, could it?
+Was that to doodle dresser?
+It looked just as I remembered.
 It was probably one of the first things I pinned.
 I felt the same way.
 I still wanted that chest!
 Ok so I let it simmer and simmer and simmer some more.

-One day several months ago I was looking at the copy I had printed out.
+One day, several months ago, I was looking at the copy I had printed out.
 I am not an artist.
-A creative yes but artist?
+A creative and DIY-er, yes, but artist?
 I just kept looking at the picture which was hard to make out the detail in some areas but as I analyzed the image I started to feel fairly confident that I could reproduce it.
-The chest I had in my bedroom for years that was languishing in the future powder room area was the right fit.
+I had a chest in my bedroom for years that sat in the future powder room area, proving to be the right fit.
 It was the right drawer configuration although it had one less drawer but it even had the bun feet.
 I knew it would look great but could I pull it off?

 It was the first time I used it but it worked like a charm.
 Made removing the wax simple just wipe it on and rub it off.
 I will always have a supply of this on hand.